denisecase/hey-alexa-ccsc-cp/workshop-08.md

 Click "Save and Continue".

-## Certify and publish your skill
+## Certification Tab

-Open the "Certification" tab and submit your skill for review.
+Open the "Certification" tab.

+1. Run Validation Checks.
+2. Click "Submission" on the right.
+3. Click "Submit for Review".

 Typically results return within a day or so.

 ## Find Your Store URL